-A Subscription is what you would typically setup to sell and provide access for your customers to use a particular product or service.
+A Subscription is what you would typically set up to sell and provide access for your customers to use a particular product or service.
 Subscriptions are an important component of Pelcro, which pieces your products, pricing plans, and customers together.

 Subscriptions are typically controlled through a billing schedule ahead of time, based on the settings that you initially created as part of setting up your product & plans.
 Once the subscription has been created, you can start collecting recurring revenue for continuing to provide your service or product throughout the desired billing schedule.

 Subscriptions can be auto-renewed on the period specified by the related pricing plan.
-For example, you can allow your customers to subscribe to your newsletters, blogs, press releases, etc. on daily, weekly, monthly, or yearly basis.
+For example, you can allow your customers to subscribe to your newsletters, blogs, press releases, etc. on a daily, weekly, monthly, or yearly basis.

 The Subscription Guide will walk you through everything you'll need to know to set up and manage your subscriptions.